noahehall/multicloud/multicloud.md

 ## multi-cloud with cloudnative and open source

-- cloudnative: seek managed services offered by your cloud provider
+- cloudnative: managed services offered by your cloud provider
-  - 12factor is always a good approach, but even more so with cloudnative apps
+  - 12factor is always a good approach
-  - its difficult to implement a multicloud architecture if using proprietary managed services
+  - its difficult to implement a multicloud architecture when using managed services
-    - architecture your apps to be infrastructure agnostic is very important in the event you need to pivot to different cloud providers
+    - architect apps to be infrastructure agnostic is very important in the event you need to pivot to different providers
 - opensource: you'll retain ownership of:
   - configuring VMS
   - updating operating systems
   - install application runtime
-  - build and deploy apps
+  - build and deploy
   - scaling and load balancing
-  - monitor and observe apps
+  - monitor and observe
   - data storage
-- multicloud: depending on how open vs cloudnative/propertiary you are, this could be an uphill battle
+- multicloud: utilizing multiple service providers requires attention to the network latency introduced

 ### cloudnative migration patterns